arvidsson/bookmarks/README.md

 ## Future

+- Import bookmarks in Netscape format
-- turn this into a collaborative curation of bookmarks
+- Turn this into a collaborative curation of bookmarks